Mississippi senator banking on boost from Trump rallies

-She is up against Democrat Mike Espy, a former congressman and U.S. agriculture secretary who is seeking to become Mississippi's first black senator since Reconstruction.
-And in the final weeks of the campaign, race has become a dominant issue.
+But race has become a dominant issue as Hyde-Smith faces Espy, a former congressman and U.S. agriculture secretary who would become Mississippi’s first black senator since Reconstruction.

-Hyde-Smith has drawn fire for attending a white private school that was founded after court-ordered school desegregation of public schools.
-She's been seen in a photo wearing a replica hat of a Confederate soldier and in a video praising a supporter by saying, "If he invited me to a public hanging, I'd be on the front row."
+Hyde-Smith has drawn fire for a photo showing her wearing a replica hat of a Confederate soldier, and a video showing her praising a supporter by saying, “If he invited me to a public hanging, I’d be on the front row.”

 Mississippi has a history of racially motivated lynchings and violence against people who sought voting rights for black citizens.
 Some 38 percent of the state’s residents are black, and Espy is trying to boost their turnout and pick up support from white voters who are uneasy with Trump or the racially tinged stories about Hyde-Smith.